anku-11-11/website-1/README.md

 npm install
 ```

-The website is built from two separate data sources: our own API for COVID data, and Contentful for content.
+The website is built from two separate data sources: our own API for COVID-19 data, and Contentful for content.
 To download the most recent COVID data and setup a `.env` file with a copy of read-only API keys to Contentful, run:

 ```shell
 npm run setup